nuclex-shared-cpp/Nuclex.Support.Native/Documents/Documentation-UnicodeHelper.md

   every language in the world into one big table.

   As you might expect, there are more than 256 characters in the world.
-  More than 65536 (16 bit int), even.
+  More than 65536 (16 bit int), too.
 An index into this all-encompassing "unicode" table requires a 32-bit integer.

-- Analogous to ASCII, you can store unicode text by simply saving 32-bit indices into the unicode table.
-That would be UTF-32.
-Then there's UTF-16, which uses 16-bit integers instead (and a special range to indicate when a letter is formed by *two* UTF-16 integers).
-And finally, there's UTF-8 which fully covers ASCII (0 - 127) and uses the upper bit in fun ways to indicate how many bytes combine to form the respective letter.

-- The terms change a bit, too.
+- UTF-32: analogous to ASCII, you could store unicode text by simply saving each unicode character's 32-bit index in the unicode table.
+That happens to be exactly what UTF-32 does: one 32-bit integer = one unicode character.

+  UTF-16 uses 16-bit integers instead.
+For unicode character indices above the 16-bit integer range, it uses special values (between 0xdc00 and 0xe000) that mean that the next 16-bit integer is not a character on its own, but extends the current character's bits.

+  UTF-8, finally, is includes, unchanged, ASCII (0 - 127) and uses the upper
+  bit(s) in fun ways to indicate how many bytes combine into a single unicode character index.
+UTF-8 is space efficient, backwards compatible and the standard everywhere (except for Windows OS APIs).

+- Unicode uses some terms slightly differently than you may be used to:

   * A character now means the smallest encoding unit (so a byte / octet for UTF-8 or a 16-bit integer for UTF-16).

   * Letters or glyphs are called code points (because they're an index into the unicode table)